e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 true` becomes idempotent attach sugar (ensure-rostered, attach only if absent, never detaches), so a persisted GUI renders on every later run without the flag.

+Annotation (from the R3(a) adjudication, 2026-08-13): the derivation point and its `init!`-outcomes term were sharpened after this entry was written — topology is derived *after initialization*, from the roster **plus `init!` outcomes**, not from the frozen roster alone. §9.1 and §10.4 carry the canonical statement, and the looser "roster-derived" shorthand elsewhere (D-093, §10.6) stands as shorthand for it.

 **Rejected.**
 - *Sugar-only idempotency guard:* leaves explicit double-attach of the GUI